Couples & Coins

 Before diving into the recommendations, here's what matters most in a couples budgeting app:

-• Shared access : Both partners need to see and edit the budget
+• Shared access — Both partners need to see and edit the budget in real time

-• Bank linking : Automatic transaction imports save hours of manual entry
+• Bank linking — Automatic transaction imports save hours of manual entry each month

-• Ease of use : If it's complicated, one of you will stop using it
+• Ease of use — If it's complicated, one of you will stop using it within two weeks

-YNAB uses the zero-based budgeting method, which means every dollar gets assigned a job.
-It's incredibly effective for couples because it forces you to have conversations about priorities.
+YNAB uses the zero-based budgeting method, which means every dollar gets assigned a job before the month starts.
+It's incredibly effective for couples because it forces you to have conversations about priorities — there's no "miscellaneous" category to hide behind.

 YNAB